russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is Born a Crime: Stories from a South African Childhood about?

-Born a Crime: Stories from a South African Childhood is a memoir by Trevor Noah that details his experiences growing up in apartheid South Africa.
-The book delves into themes of identity, race, and the humor found in adversity, showcasing the unique challenges he faced as the son of a black mother and a white father.
+Born a Crime: Stories from a South African Childhood, authored by Trevor Noah, delves into his experiences growing up in apartheid South Africa.
+The book explores themes of identity, race, and resilience, showcasing how Noah navigated challenges as the mixed-race child of a black mother and white father in a society that criminalized their union.

 What are the key takeaways from Born a Crime: Stories from a South African Childhood?